-A lot of people love hitting serves with the Babolat Pure Aero.
+There’s a lot to like about serving with the Babolat Pure Aero.
 It has a lot of spin and pace potential, just like with groundstrokes.
 It is also effortless to swing through and really create a lot of power naturally, which benefits players of all calibers.

 For players that like the kick-serve, this racquet is one of the best racquets I’ve tried for that.
 The spin comes so naturally and requires far less effort compared to other racquets.
 Most beginners won’t feel any difference, but for more advanced players, this is something to have in mind.